edrys-org/module-whiteboard/README.md

 https://edrys-org.github.io/module-whiteboard/
 ```

+## Development

 Please note **this module will only work when your Edrys server is running behind HTTPS**.
-Otherwise you will get errors about missing navigator objects and CORS violations.
+Otherwise you will get errors about decryption failing.
 You can use [Caddy](https://caddyserver.com/download) to easily acheive that, for example:

 ```
 caddy reverse-proxy --from localhost:8001 --to localhost:8000